Flights to Glasgow

 Glasgow Cathedral

-Built in the 12th century, Glasgow Cathedral is the city's most historic building.
-The cathedral is free to visit however, donations are always welcome.
-Admire both the beautiful interior and exterior, and see the grandest room in the cathedral, the crypt which houses the tomb of St. Mungo which dates back to 603 AD.
-A great free attraction and one to add to your Glasgow things to do list.
+Built-in the 12th century, Glasgow Cathedral is the city's most historic building.
+The cathedral is free to visit.
+However, donations are always welcome.
+Admire both the beautiful interior and exterior, and see the grandest room in the cathedral, the crypt which houses the tomb of St. Mungo, which dates back to 603 AD — a great free attraction and one to add to your things to do in Glasgow list.

 Glasgow School of Art

-The Glasgow School of Art is housed in an Art Nouveau building that was completed in 1909.
-If you're interested in architecture or simply appreciate beautiful buildings then this is a must to add to your Glasgow things to do list.
-The building's west façade is dominated by three 65-foot-high oriel windows and the east front smaller windows that give a Scottish Castle feel to it.
-The interior is fantastic with a unique library and gallery.
-As you are guided around the school of art these guides will be actual students who will show you various works by Mackintosh and galleries of his furniture.
-A very interesting museum and architectural gem.
+The Glasgow School of Art is housed in an Art Nouveau building completed in 1909.
+If you're interested in architecture or appreciate beautiful buildings, this must add to your Glasgow things-to-do list.
+Three 65-foot-high oriel windows dominate the building's west façade, and the east front has smaller windows that give a Scottish Castle feel to it.
+The interior is fantastic, with a unique library and gallery.
+As you are guided around the school of art, these guides will be actual students who will show you various works by Mackintosh and galleries of his furniture – overall, a very interesting museum and architectural gem.

 Kelvingrove Art Gallery and Museum

 Opened in 1901, the Kelvingrove Art Gallery and Museum is home to a collection of fine British and continental paintings.
-Some of the most famous paintings include Van Gogh's portrait of the Glaswegian art collector Alexander Reid and Salvador Dali's Christ of Saint John of the Cross.
-There are many exhibits that showcase weapons, armour, swords from the 15th and 16th century, Flemish tapestries, Glasgow made jewellery, silver and glassware.
-There is also a series of exhibits that display work from the Glasgow School of Art.
-A great place to admire beautiful works of art.
+Some famous paintings include Van Gogh's portrait of the Glaswegian art collector Alexander Reid and Salvador Dali's Christ of Saint John of the Cross.
+Many exhibits showcase weapons, armor, swords from the 15th and 16th centuries, Flemish tapestries, Glasgow-made jewelry, silver, and glassware.
+A series of exhibitions also display work from the Glasgow School of Art.
+You can easily reach any one of these tourist-packed destinations by searching Corendon Airlines' cheap flights to Glasgow.

 Nature